ceetaro/Suitkaise/suitkaise/_int/_fdl/concept/fdl_concept.md

 ## Explicit time and date printing

-### We have 3 time and date display commands: time, date, and elapsed.
+### We have 4 time and date display commands: time, date, datelong, and elapsed.
 ```python
 from suitkaise import fdl
 import time